Sandrakiptumm/dsc-phase-2-project-v2-3-Group-3/README.md

 Business Understanding
 The real estate market is a vital component of regional economic health and stability.
 This project delves into the dynamics of house sales in a specific northwestern county in the United States, aiming to unravel the key factors influencing property valuation in this area.

+## Challenges of a Fluctuating Real Estate Market:
+Market fluctuations make it difficult for real estate agents to price houses and guide clients on offers.
+Rapid price fluctuations create a challenging environment for homebuyers, making it difficult to secure a good deal and avoid overpaying.
+Trying to pick the perfect moment to sell a house for maximum profit feels like playing the lottery – stressful, unpredictable, and with slim odds of success.
+High land prices and buyers struggling to afford homes make it difficult for builders to build new houses.

 ## Problem Statements

-<li> What are the most significant factors influencing house prices in this northwestern county?

-<li> How can we quantify the relationship between these factors and property value?

-<li> Can we develop a reliable model to predict house prices based on relevant characteristics?
+We want to find out what makes houses expensive in a certain county in the northwest US.
+We'll also look at ways to measure how much these things like number of bedrooms or location affect the price.
+Finally, we'll see if we can build a tool to predict house prices based on these important features.

-## Challenges
+## Conclusion

-1. Real estate data complexity, encompassing diverse property features and local market trends.
-2. Accurately identifying and quantifying the impact of each factor on house prices.
-3. Consideration of external factors like economic conditions and interest rates.
+Our study looked at how the ups and downs of the housing market in a northwestern county are making things tough for everyone involved.
+To help out, we're building a tool to predict house prices.
+This will give real estate agents valuable information so they can give their clients the best advice in this unpredictable market.

 ## Proposed Solutions
 Utilizing multiple linear regression, a powerful machine learning technique, to analyze a large dataset of house sales and identify statistical relationships between property features and sale prices.

 ## Objectives

-1. Develop a robust multiple linear regression model for accurate house price prediction.
+1. Develop a robust multiple linear regression model that accurately predicts house prices in the chosen northwestern county.
-2. Identify significant factors influencing property value in the specific market.
+2. Identify the most significant factors influencing property value within this specific market.
-3. Provide insights into regional housing market dynamics.
+3. Provide valuable insights into the housing market dynamics of the region, benefiting potential buyers, real estate agents, and other stakeholders.

-## Research Questions

-<li> How do bedrooms, bathrooms, grade, and square footage correlate with sale price in King County?
-<li> What increase in home value can homeowners expect after specific renovation projects?
-<li> Which renovation projects have the greatest impact on a home's market value?
-<li> Are there specific combinations of renovation projects that provide an interdependent effect on home value?

 ## Data Understanding